CIBC-Internal/python/Doc/library/unicodedata.rst

    a human reader, if one has combining characters and the other doesn't, they may not compare equal.

+.. function:: is_normalized(form, unistr)

+   Return whether the Unicode string *unistr* is in the normal form *form*.
+Valid values for *form* are 'NFC', 'NFKC', 'NFD', and 'NFKD'.

+   .. versionadded:: 3.8

 In addition, the module exposes the following constant: